 Your donation may be designated to:

 Waldo County General Hospital is fortunate to be part of a vibrant, caring community, volunteering time, energy, and financial resources in so many ways.
-All volunteers at Waldo County General Hospital are members of the Hospital Aid, which provides the guidance and policies for volunteering.

 Our volunteers are people with a desire to help others, a professional attitude and a willingness to learn new things.
 Waldo County General Hospital’s volunteer program welcomes men and women over the age of 18.
 Most volunteers donate 4-6 hours a day once or twice a month.
 Lunch is provided to each volunteer working at least four hours in a day.

-Once your completed application is received, your references will be checked and you will be scheduled for an interview with the Community Relations Coordinator.
+Once your completed application is received, your references will be checked, a background screening will be done, and you will be scheduled for an interview with the Community Relations Coordinator.
 A packet of information about the Aid and the opportunities for volunteers will be given to you.
 If you desire to work in the hospital, you are scheduled to attend a mandatory inservice training session (MID) which familiarizes you with the safety, infection control and confidentiality policies and procedures at the hospital.
 You are also required to have a PPD (test for tuberculosis) and sign documentation concerning your history of mumps, rubella (German measles) and rubeola (measles).
 After your MID is completed, a committee chairperson will contact you about volunteering in the areas that you have chosen and will provide a tour of the hospital, a name tag, a volunteer jacket and job training.
 If you only work on events outside of the hospital, you do not have to undergo training.